Liryna/FacebookBot/README.md

 - Available commands to send to your bot:
 ```
 /threadList - List the latest conversations you had with your friends.
-/cancel - Cancel the current command
+/cancel - Cancel the current command.
 ```

 ## Dependencies